Models, Methods and Network Topology: Experimental Design for the Study of Interference: Introduction

-Recent methodological work enables scholars make statistical inferences about peer effects or global average effects when the topology of a network is known \citep{Bowers:2013,aronow2017interference, eckles2017design,Toulis:2013}.
-However, there is little in the way of methodological research regarding the common questions about how to \textbf{design} randomization schemes to increase the statistical power to detect the form(s) of peer effect(s) in which the researcher is interested (for an exception see \citet{baird2017optimal}).\footnote{For now, we set to the side the work on identifying how much of a total average effect can be attributed to mechanisms other than direct treatment assignment --- for example, the work on spillovers and indirect effects \citep{sinclair2012detecting,sinclair33, nickerson2008voting, nickerson2011social, hudgens2008toward, sobel2006randomized, tchetgen2010causal, vanderweele2008ignorability, vanderweele2010direct, vanderweele2011components, vanderweele2012mapping, vanderweele2011bounding, vanderweele2011effect, miguel2004worms, chen2010technology, Ichino:2012}. } In this project we consider the performance of different randomization designs using the methods of \citet{Bowers:2013}, \citet{aronow2017interference} and \citet{Toulis:2013} under different models of propagation.
+In this project we consider the performance of different randomization designs using the methods of \citet{Bowers:2013} and \citet{aronow2017interference} under different models of propagation.
 Each of the methods we consider depends upon a typology of exposure conditions based on the treatment status of each node and the topology of the graph.
 For example, a node could be treated directly by an experimenter, isolated from treatment (i.e., several hops away from any treated nodes) or exposed to the treatment at one degree of separation by virtue of the network relationship --- without control by the experimenter.
 The performance of randomized experimental designs on networks depends on (1) the exposure conditions of theoretical interest (say, direct treatment versus indirect treatment; or more generally some propagation flow parameter), (2) the topology of the network, (3) the ways in which the propagation model affects nodes in each exposure condition, and (4) the exposure condition distribution as determined by the randomization design.\footnote{We direct readers to \citet{Basse2015} for a methodological investigation similar to ours.
 They consider the problem of designing a randomized experiment to minimize estimation error when outcomes are correlated on a network.
 Their focus is, however, on estimating the direct effects of treatment, not on identifying indirect or propagation effects.}